eegsynth/eegsynth/module/recordcontrol/README.md

 # Control Recording Module

-The purpose of this module is to record control values from REDIS to an EDF file.
+The purpose of this module is to record control values from Redis to an EDF file.

 ## Requirements

-REDIS should be running.
+Redis should be running.

 ## Software Requirements